normelius/reloc/README.md

 ## Usage
 #### Server-side
 Start server where you want to receive files.
 If no path is specified the home folder is used.
 Two modes of the server can be used; internal or external.
-By using the internal mode, only connection over the local network is possible.Bby using external mode, connection to the server can be made if the used port is open in the network.
+By using the internal mode, only connection over the local network is possible.
+By using external mode, connection to the server can be made ifover the internet if the specified port is open in the network.

 ```python